humanmade/altis-documentation/other-docs/guides/getting-help-with-altis.md

-# Getting help with Altis.
+# Getting help with Altis

 If you need help, this guide will show you how to most effectively get you the help you need.